Estimate Time7 min

 Game out your gift card

 Received one for the holidays?
 Pretend you're on a game show when you go to use it: Choose items that get you closest to the gift amount without going over.
 Why?
 Redeeming gift cards might make you overspend.
-In a British study, 74% of shoppers who used gift cards said they surpassed the card amount by the equivalent of $54.1
+In a British study, 68% of shoppers who used gift cards said they spent more than the card's value.
+Data on US consumers indicates a similar spending pattern.1

 Rethink your habits